 A disc may bulge because of:

-- Occupational Hazards.
-Work that requires repetitive lifting, bending, standing, and driving, can increase the risk for a bulging disc.
-Improperly carrying heavy objects may also result in a bulging disc.
+Occupational Hazards.
+Work that requires repetitive lifting, bending, standing, and driving, can increase the risk of a bulging disc.
+In addition, improperly carrying heavy objects may also result in a bulging disc.

 What are the Symptoms of a Bulging Disc?